-STRATEGY #14: CONTINUE TO SUPPORT LOCAL COMMUNITY GROUPS
+STRATEGY #15: CONTINUE TO SUPPORT LOCAL COMMUNITY GROUPS

 The District's Social Planning Advisory Committee continues to work on housing and homelessness.
 It includes senior staff and Council representation and continues to provide direction in the area of housing priorities.
 In addition, the District participates in regional housing and planning advisory committees.
-Actions:
+Recommend actions are:

-- Continue to participate in local, regional, and provincial housing tables and initiatives. - Continue to develop community-based strategies for responding to homelessness and the needs of atrisk populations.
+- + Continue to participate in local, regional, and provincial housing tables and initiatives. - Continue to develop community-based strategies for responding to homelessness and the needs of atrisk populations.

-STRATEGY #15: ADVOCATE TO SENIOR GOVERNMENT
+STRATEGY #16: ADVOCATE TO SENIOR GOVERNMENT